For current parliamentarians, insurance cover is provided for the following matters in relation to the conduct of your parliamentary business:

 Insurance cover is also provided for:

-- the spouse of a Minister or a Presiding Officer in connection with the parliamentary business of the Minister or Presiding Officer, for travel;
+- the spouse of a Minister or a Presiding Officer for travel in connection with the parliamentary business of the Minister or Presiding Officer; and

 - personal effects of the Prime Minister at official residences.